The Seeds of Change 1600 - 1929

 During the period of European contact, disease-related mortality rose to levels previously unknown; and the impact of these diseases was swift and harsh.
 In areas of the Caribbean, entire native populations were erased.
 These epidemic diseases were transported from the Caribbean to Mexico and Central America and may have preceded the arrival of the Spanish in these areas.
 Epidemic diseases were introduced to the natives of the Southeast at about the same time.
 During the 100 years of Spanish exploration, disease decimated the dominant Mississippian cultures of the Southeast and resulted in their collapse by 1600.

-European diseases not only depopulated American Indian cultures (depopulation is estimated as high as 90 to 95 percent), they disrupted the social structure of native societies.
+European diseases not only depopulated Native Americans and their culture (depopulation is estimated as high as 90 to 95 percent), they disrupted the social structure of native societies.
 As in all epidemics, mortality was disproportionably greater among the young and old.
 Loss of the younger generation had profound effects on the integrity of American Indian societies.
 The loss of manpower created difficulties maintaining agricultural systems and fire regimes.
 Loss of the elderly eliminated a storehouse of knowledge, tradition, and custom.

 The arrival of the English continued the epidemic diseases and decimation of American Indians for at least another century.
 English trade with the natives lured them into dependence on the European fur market for European goods, which in turn diminished the traditional reasons for hunting, while devastating wildlife populations.
 As the fire regimes and agricultural systems gradually eroded, the appearance of the land began to change.
 Uncontrolled vegetation began to form an unbroken shroud.
 The extensive canelands witnessed by English settlers as they pushed inland were signs that the thousands-of-years-old fire ecosystems created by the natives were in decline."